Hanover-CS/tutorial-version-control/README.md

 ## Git, GitHub and related concepts

 - **Git** is a program that works on your computer and maintains a repository of your program's evolution over time.
+It was initially created by Linus Torvalds, the creator of Linux, in order to host the Linux Kernel.
     - A **repository** is essentially a *managed* directory on your computer on which git maintains a project.
 All this information is stored in a hidden subdirectory called ".git".
     - The fundamental building block of any version control system is a **commit**.
 It contains:
         - Information about which prior commit it is based off.